dbanjara1/adaptive-clinical-trial-design-ML/README.md

 ## Results

-Best Model: XGBoost with an accuracy of 75% on the test set.
+Best Model: XGBoost with an accuracy of 60% on the test set.

-Feature Importance: Biomarker level and treatment group were the most important features.
+Feature Importance: Biomarker level and gender_male were the most important features.

 ## License